Vert.x JDBC client

 provider_class

 The class name of the class actually used to manage the database connections.
-By default this is io.vertx.ext.jdbc.spi.impl.C3P0DataSourceProvider but if you want to use a different provider you can override this property and provide your implementation.
+By default, this is the default provider (configured with the vertx.defaultDataSourceProvider system property) but if you want to use a different provider you can override this property and provide your implementation.

 row_stream_fetch_size